AI Cost Calculator BETA 0 tools · 0 agents · 0 RAG

 Personnel / staffing FTE allocations × loaded annual salary

-Federal RFPs require fully-loaded labor in the cost basis.
+What this is.
+Ongoing post-launch staffing — the people who keep the deployment running after go-live.
 Each role: FTE allocation × annual base × total-comp multiplier (1.30 = +30% benefits/overhead) ÷ 12.
 Set FTE to 0 to skip a role.
 Salaries are editable in the Prices tab → Personnel.
-This is ongoing post-launch staffing; upfront design effort is in Agent engineering below.
+Upfront design effort (pre-launch) lives in Agent engineering below.

 + Add a role